themap/themap/docs/layer.md

 ## create_layer

-It creates new layer inside a map.
+It creates new data layer inside a map.

 **Signature**: `create_layer(layer,token)`